Skip to main content

 Stakeholder Proceedings

-GHSI relevance: SASNET-Ghana is our signed education partner.
-This document maps the stakeholder ecosystem within which GHSI operates.
+GHSI relevance: This document maps the stakeholder ecosystem within which GHSI operates, including organizations involved in cardiovascular disease prevention across Ghana.

 Collaborating Partner